 I love watching investing videos on YouTube about dividend stock investing, but I’ve put off doing it myself for almost two years.
-But no more, dear friends, because I’ve got a goal and taking action toward that goal is more important than fear.
+But no more, because I’ve got a goal and taking action toward that goal is more important than fear.
+I’m starting dividend investing!

 Why Start Dividend Stock Investing Now?

 I didn’t want to dedicate lots of time to learning and analyzing stocks one by one, but I also knew that dividend stocks could provide a huge income once you have a portfolio of a certain size.

 Because I’ve seen many videos about the power of dividend stocks when you reinvest the dividends, so I wanted to find a way where I could start small and invest without risking much.

 I like easing in to things that are new to me as I learn about them and get more comfortable.
 Investing in single stocks is something that I’m not comfortable with since I’ve always been an index fund investor in my retirement accounts.